Simeon Nyachae: Civil service

-Career in politics
+Politics

 Upon his retirement from the civil service, Nyachae was arguably one of the most prominent personalities from Kisii County.
 He won a parliamentary seat in 1992.
 His election in Nyaribari Chache Constituency was instrumental in his entry into the Moi government as a cabinet minister first for agriculture and later for finance.

 In 1999, he fell out of favor with Moi and resigned from the government after having been moved to the less influential Ministry of Industry.
 He also left the Kenya African National Union (KANU) to join the opposition, Ford–People, which was by then only a small party with roots in Central Kenya and three deputies in parliament.

-Ford–People
+2002 General Elections

 Nyachae's plans to run for the presidency did not receive wide support, as the main opposition groups cooperated with Mwai Kibaki's Democratic Party to form the National Alliance of Kenya, which then teamed up with Raila Odinga's Liberal Democratic Party (LDP) to form the National Rainbow Coalition (NARC).

 During the 2002 general elections, Nyachae did not succeed in his presidential bid, but was able to enter parliament with a 14-member Ford–People faction, having won all constituencies in Kisii.
 Besides KANU, Ford–People was the only sizeable opposition party in the 2002 parliament.

-Minister under Kibaki
+Cabinet in the Kibaki Administration

 When president Mwai Kibaki's National Rainbow Coalition started to crumble, the support of Ford–People became more welcomed.
 In 2004, when president Kibaki was facing strong opposition from his cabinet, he recalled Nyachae to the government as the Minister for Energy and later the Minister for Roads.